clberube/bisip2/docs/tutorials/quickstart.rst

   :width: 50%
   :align: center

+  The dashed lines represent the 95% highest probability density interval.
+The red line represents the median model.

 Let's now visualize the posterior distribution of all parameters using a corner plot (from the corner Python package).